SiftLogic/ui_assessment/README.md

 2. A **form** to add new tasks.
 3. Editable tasks with inline editing.
 4. Filtering tasks based on their status (e.g., Pending, Completed).
+5. Sorting of the grid by clicking the header
+6. Filtering of tasks based on their Title (Add a search box)
+7.

 ## Functional Requirements
 1. **Task List:**